-Number Condition Response Building Height and Form (incl.
-Figure 81-82 of NCP) 25m generally, buildings up to RL 617 permitted 25m high buildings Mandatory RL 600 building height 19m high buildings Part of Figure 83 of the NCP Provide climate protection to areas where retailing and service- based developments form the predominant ground level use at the street.
-A ground level awning is provided along the Constitution Avenue frontage, and sheltered canopies are provided throughout the development, particularly at building entrances.
-Buildings above 25 metres in height are to be the subject of wind testing, including down draught conditions and turbulence, to ensure the development does not have adverse impacts on building entrances and the public domain.
+Building Height and Form (incl.
+Figure 81-82 of NCP)

+Provide climate protection to areas where retailing and servicebased developments form the predominant ground level use at the street.
+A ground level awning is provided along the eastern building frontage to its central entrance.

+Number Condition Response Buildings above 25 metres in height are to be the subject of wind testing, including down draught conditions and turbulence, to ensure the development does not have adverse impacts on building entrances and the public domain.
 Proposed buildings are not in excess of the permitted building height as depicted in Figure 83 of the NCP.
 Buildings heights will generally be medium rise up to 25 metres above adjacent kerb levels to retain the landscape backdrop of the inner hills of Central Canberra.
 Building heights proposed are in accordance with the provisions of this Code and Detailed Conditions of Planning, Design and Development.
 Buildings to a maximum height of RL600 are permitted in the locations identified in Figure 83.
 Buildings to RL600 are contingent on meeting applicable heritage requirements.
 To ensure that a balanced building massing and portal effect is maintained at the southern end of ANZAC Parade, buildings on the second site to be developed must be equal in height to those of the first site to be redeveloped.
 This is applicable only to buildings in the area subject to the maximum RL600 height limit.
-Not applicable to this proposal.
-The future commercial building to the western boundary of the site will form part of a separate future Works Approval application, however is proposed to a maximum height of RL600 as is required.

-Number Condition Response Buildings in the area subject to the maximum RL600 height limit.
+The proposed Portal Office Building has a maximum height of RL600 as is required, and no building elements are proposed beyond the roof parapet.
+Buildings in the area subject to the maximum RL600 height limit.
 A landmark building to RL 617 adjacent to Commonwealth Avenue will be subject to consultation.
 Not applicable to the subject site.
 Minor building elements that extend building heights above 25 metres will be considered where this enhances the architectural quality of the building, and fosters energy efficiency, indoor amenity and appropriate urban scale.
-The proposed development includes building elements that extend the building's height beyond 25m.
-These are generally rooftop plant areas the are set back from building frontages.
+Not applicable to the Portal Building.
 Building height should transition down in scale to a maximum of 3 storeys (generally 12 metres above natural ground level) to be sympathetic to scale of adjoining suburbs of Reid and Campbell.
 Not applicable to the subject site as it is not immediately adjoining the suburbs of Reid and Campbell as shown in Figure 83.
 Development should generally be constructed to the street boundary to define and enclose streets and create continuous street frontage while allowing variations in individual buildings and uses.
 Development on the northern side of Constitution Avenue will be set back a minimum of 6.5 metres from the block boundary.
-Buildings D and E fronting Constitution Avenue are constructed to the street boundary, including the residential amenities component of the building.
+The Portal Office Building fronting Constitution Avenue is constructed to the street boundary.
 The development is located on the southern side of Constitution Avenue therefore the front setback does not apply.
 Where buildings are required to be set back to achieve security stand-off distances, continuity of the building line should be reflected in the design of passive security measures (for example, building plinth walls on the street boundary).
 Not relevant to the design of the subject development.
 Where fronting residential streets in Campbell and Reid, building setbacks should generally complement existing building setbacks.
 Not applicable to the subject site as it is not immediately adjoining the suburbs of Reid and Campbell.
-Building forms, materials and finishes should be responsive to microclimate issues including solar access and wind.
-Use of sunscreen devices as articulation elements should be employed to achieve climate responsive façades.
-The materiality and form of the proposed development incorporates sunscreen devices (vertical fin elements) that provide articulation to the façade of proposed buildings, whilst the design of balconies and covered awnings considers amenity from the effects of wind.
-Buildings should generally be modulated to clearly express the grid of the building.
-Tactility, silhouette and human scale in relation to built form should be achieved with the design of buildings.
-The proposed building design includes ground level framing elements and articulation that breaks down the apparent building mass and creates a human scale experience at the lower levels of the buildings.
-The application of materials and modulation of the façades through use of rectilinear design elements provides tactility and enhances the building silhouette.
-The design and spacing of columns and building fenestration assist in expressing the structural grid of the subject buildings.
-New buildings are encouraged to be delivered through design competitions in order to encourage innovation and design excellence.
-The proponent undertook a design competition to engage the project architect in order to deliver an innovative design outcome and achieve a standard of design excellence befitting of this prominent site.